OpenFAM/OpenFAM/README.md

     ```

    d. set OPENFAM_ROOT variable to point to config file location
-      (sample config files are located in config directory, User can also configure OpenFAM using openFAM options
-           to enable openFAM options during testing set USE_FAM_OPTION flag in cmake build as, cmake .. -DUSE_FAM_OPTION=ON)
+      (sample config files are located in config directory, User can configure OpenFAM using either fam options or configuration files.
+For testing default is fam options, to enable configuration file options during testing set USE_CONFIG_OPTION flag in cmake build as, cmake .. -DUSE_CONFIG_OPTION=ON)

     ```
     export OPENFAM_ROOT="$OpenFAM"
     ```

    e.
 Start all services on localhost(127.0.0.1) as a background process on the current terminal.
       (In sample configurtion Memory Service and  Metadata Service are using direct interface and CIS has RPC interface,
        edit the configuratuion files to run with desired configuration and start services accordingly)

     ```
     $ source setup.sh --cisserver=127.0.0.1